Wojtek242/route0/lessons/ip-addresses-and-subnets.md

 ```
 and start a packet capture on the `h1_1-eth1` interface.

-The first thing you will notice is how `h1_1` keeps send ARP protocol messages.
+The first thing you will notice is how `h1_1` keeps sending ARP protocol
-ARP stands for the Address Resolution Protocol and is the mechanism by which a
+messages.
+ARP stands for the Address Resolution Protocol and is the mechanism
-node finds the MAC address of the interface associated with the particular IP
+by which a node finds the MAC address of the interface associated with the
-address.
-In order to send a packet over a link it must be addressed to the
+particular IP address.
+In order to send a packet over a link it must be
-right MAC address as otherwise no interface on the local network will pick the
+addressed to the right MAC address as otherwise no interface on the local
-packet up.
-In this case we see packets constantly asking "Who has 10.1.0.5?
+network will pick up the packet.
+In this case we see packets constantly asking
-Tell 10.1.0.1", but nobody owns that IP address so nobody responds.
+"Who has 10.1.0.5?
+Tell 10.1.0.1", but nobody owns that IP address so nobody
+responds.

 Let's now look at what happens when the IP address exists on the network.
 Set
 `h1_1` to ping the other end of its link `10.1.0.254` (you don't have to close
-wireshark).
+Wireshark).
 Most of the packets sent and received will be the already known
 ping packets, but every now and then an ARP request is sent.
 However, this
 time `h1_1` receives a response telling it the MAC address of the interface.
 If you inspect the ping packets that originate at `h1_1` you will notice that
-they do use that MAC address in the Ethernet header.
+they do use that MAC address as the destination in the Ethernet header.

 You may wonder why do the nodes need to do this?
 After all the IP address
 already uniquely identifies the interface.
 This is because the IP protocol